Linuso97/MovieVault/README.md

 Start the Server: Use Visual Studio or the CLI to run the application Access the Application: Navigate to http://localhost:**** (specified port) in your browser to use MovieVault.

-The program is set up to create an account with help of papercut smtp so you will need to use this to be able to creat an account.
+The program is set up to create an account with help of papercut smtp so you will need to use this to be able to create an account.